Search

 In certain cases, other groups of people may also require a blocked account to obtain a German visa.
 Check with your embassy before you arrive as to whether this applies to you!

-The process for opening and using a blocked account is relatively simple, as you only need to undertake a few steps.
-After opening your blocked account, you must deposit the total blocked amount into the corresponding blocked account.
-You will then be issued with a blocked amount confirmation, which you can present to the responsible German authorities (overseas embassy) in order to obtain your visa.
+The process for opening and using a blocked account is easy, as you only have to carry out a few steps yourself.
+After applying for your blocked account, you must pay the entire blocked amount into the blocked account.
+Once you have done this, you can present the blocking confirmation to your German Foreign Office abroad.

-The total amount to be deposited is based on the monthly funding stipulated by the German Training Assistance Act (BaföG) – currently, this is approximately EUR 906 per month (EUR 10,872 annually).
-The account remains blocked in favor of the Federal Republic of Germany until you arrive.
-A corresponding amount (usually EUR 906) will then be paid into your checking account every month.
+The total amount to be paid in is based on the monthly funding from the Federal Training Assistance Act (BaföG) - in 2025 this is a maximum of 992 euros per month (11,904 euros per year).
+The blocked account remains blocked in favor of the Federal Republic of Germany until you enter the country.
+After that, a corresponding amount (usually 992 euros) will be paid out to your current account each month.